 2 heaped teaspoons finely chopped/grated lemon zest

-Butter a 20 or 26cm+ (10-inch) springform cake tin and line the base and sides with baking paper, allowing the paper on the sides to come up well over the top.
+Grease or butter a 23 (9-inch) or 26cm+ (10-inch) springform cake tin and line the base and sides with baking paper, allowing the paper on the sides to come up well over the top (say 3-4 cm over).
 Wrap a double layer of heavy-duty aluminium foil tightly around the outside bottom and sides, crimping it around the tin (this will stop water from seeping into the tin when it goes into the bain-marie).
 Preheat the oven to 150 degrees C/300 F/Gas mark 2 and place a rack into the centre position.

 Break the eggs into a cup one by one and then tip them into a large mixing bowl and, using an electric mixer, beat them with the sour cream until well combined.

 In a separate large bowl, fold the softened cream cheese into the softened butter with a spatula, and then beat with a mixer until smooth and creamy.
 Gradually add this to the egg-sour cream mixture and then beat until smooth.
 Next, beat in the caster sugar, cornflour, vanilla, lemon juice and zest.
 Beat well for 2-3 minutes until the mixture is smooth.